Family Engagement Policy and Compact 2021-22

 - Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as literacy and math nights.

-- Provide ongoing access to resources in the school, such as the lending library.
+- Provide ongoing access to resources in the school, such as the lending library and weekend food distribution.

 - Provide mentors for students though middle school, high school and adult mentoring programs.